BlackFireHUN/Machine-Watcher/README.md

 # Machine-Watcher
-Server perfomance monitoring, with web frontend writen in nodejs
+Server performance monitoring, with web frontend writen in nodejs